-Welcome to the first Pension Quarterly Briefing in which we provide information on a few significant events in the pension’s world.
+Welcome to the third Pension Quarterly Briefing in which we provide information on a few significant events in the pension’s world.

 The briefing is a supplement to the information contained on the Usdaw Pensions website, which contains a host of pension related information about workplace, personal and state pensions; www.usdaw.org.uk/Help-Advice/Pensions

-So what happened in the first 3 months of 2021?
+So what happened in the third quarter of 2021?

 If you have any questions or require information on any pension related matter please contact the Pensions Department at Usdaw; [email protected]

 - The Office for National Statistics (ONS) has warned that the exit of workers aged between 50 and 65 from the workforce could negatively impact both individuals’ finances and the wider economy

 The ONS’s Living longer: impact of working from home on older workers study estimated that if the employment rate of people in the age group matched that of those aged 35 to 49 years, it would add more than 5 per cent to UK gross domestic product (GDP), equating to around £88bn.

 Living longer: impact of working from home on older workers - Office for National Statistics (ons.gov.uk)

 - A Canada Life report found that almost half of UK adults support the triple lock promise – although it found a big generational divide